Working Drafts

 4:23am

-The bullet train ride to the city was breathtaking.
+The bullet train ride to the city had been breathtaking.
 She napped with her head on my shoulder.
-I stared out the window as we passed above small towns and hazy green mountains.
+I watched the landscape slide past—small towns, hazy green mountains.
 A clear blue sky.
-Cute illustrations of penguins and rabbits in conductor uniforms lined the walls and seat-back brochures.
-A family brought bento box breakfast—the young daughter standing between them to eat.
+Illustrations of penguins and rabbits in conductor uniforms lined the walls and seat-back brochures.
+A family ate breakfast from bento boxes, their young daughter standing between them.

-When we arrived at Taipei Main Station, we ate a snack and bought metro cards.
-We talked about buying a souvenir train but didn’t want to carry it.
+At Taipei Main Station, we ate a snack and bought metro cards.
+We considered buying a souvenir train but didn’t want to carry it.
 Maybe later.
 Then it was off again—MRT, hotel check-in, dumplings, an art museum, photos together.
 Night market.
 Buzz in the air.
-Look at that.
 Alleys lined with parked scooters.
 The hum of a city built for walking.

-We were hypnotized.
-But I was also tired.
+I was tired.
 I hadn’t felt quite right since arriving.
 First jet lag, then something else.
-She has more stamina than I do and would have stayed out all night exploring.
+She has more stamina than I do.

-Our compromise was to get a massage.
-They are open late here.
+So we got a massage.
+They’re open late here.
 Families with children sat together in the waiting area.
 J— checked us in.
-We were given brown striped shorts to change into and led to separate changing rooms.
+We changed into brown striped shorts and were led to separate rooms.

 A few years ago, I hurt my back.
-My massage would focus on my lower back and right leg where the sciatic nerve pain runs.
-At one point, the masseuse hit the exact spot where the pain originates in my lower spine.
+I wanted my massage to focus on my lower back and right leg.
+At one point, the masseuse found the exact spot.

 Bingo.
 Right there.

-I reached back to mime where she should focus but accidentally bumped her leg.
-She jumped back, startled.
+I reached back to show her and accidentally bumped her leg.
+She jumped, startled.

 No, no—sorry.
 Sorry.
 No. Just here.
 This spot.
 I pointed.
 Hurts.

-I tried to explain the misunderstanding as best I could.
+I tried again, slower this time.
 She softened.
 The massage continued.

 5:13am

-The 101 looms ahead, ever-present, towering over everything.
-I move toward it slowly, in no hurry.
-Just taking it in.
+The 101 looms ahead, towering over everything.
+I move toward it slowly.

 thoom … thoom-thoom — tschhh